 - 1 teaspoon sugar

-- In a blender, combine the sauce ingredients; cover and process until blended.
+- In a blender or food processor, combine the sauce ingredients; cover and process until blended.
 Cool turkey for 5 minutes before slicing; serve with basil sauce.
 Yield: about 30 servings.

 Originally published as Stuffed Turkey Spirals in Taste of Home August/September 2003, p61